Quarantine Plan for International Students Travelling to Canada

 - You will receive an email with airport pickup instructions within 24 hours of your scheduled arrival in Kamloops.

-- You will be transported directly to your quarantine location (see below) and will check in to your room where you are legally required to remain for the duration of your quarantine (if applicable), except to seek medical support.
+- You will be transported directly to your quarantine location if applicable (see below) and will check in to your room where you are legally required to remain for the duration of your quarantine (if applicable), except to seek medical support.

 If arriving in Canada by land:

 - You must drive straight to your quarantine location, where you are legally required to remain for 14 days (if applicable), except to seek medical support.